Our Team

 Heather Lothrop, Esq.

-As the Director of the Family Law Unit, Heather leads the family law team providing a full suite of legal services to survivors of intimate partner violence.
+As the Director of Legal Services, Heather leads the family law and immigration law teams providing a full suite of legal services to survivors of intimate partner violence.
 Since starting at DVP in 2014, Heather has represented DVP clients in family offense, custody and visitation, guardianship, divorce, and child support cases.
 Leveraging this experience, Heather delivers trainings to government and social services partners on emerging issues in family law.
 Through her work as a practicing attorney and a manager, Heather is committed to realizing DVP’s mission of ensuring survivors and children live free of violence.

 Heather holds a JD from American University’s Washington College of Law and a BA from Fordham University.
 She is a Co-Chair of New York City Bar Association’s Domestic Violence Committee and Co-Chair of the Lawyer’s Committee Against Domestic Violence.